tf4482/acst-dl/README.md

 The script will:
 1. Read configuration from [`acst-dl-config.json`](acst-dl-config.json)
 2. Create output directories as needed
-3. Download HTML content from each configured URL
+3. Download content from each configured URL (HTML pages, RSS feeds, etc.)
 4. Extract MP3 links from the downloaded content
 5. Optionally download the MP3 files themselves